kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 <a href="https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#resourcelist-v1-core"><code>k8s.io/api/core/v1.ResourceList</code></a>
 </td>
 <td>
-   <p>resources is the total resources all the pods in the podset need to run.</p>
+   <p>Resources is the total resources all the pods in the podset need to run.</p>
 <p>Beside what is provided in podSet's specs, this value also takes into account
 the LimitRange defaults and RuntimeClass overheads at the moment of consideration and the application of resource.excludeResourcePrefixes and resource.transformations.</p>